Welcome to Snowy Owls Class!

 · A water bottle

-· Lunch box (unless I am having cooked lunches)
+· Lunch box (unless I am having a school packed lunch)

 · Book bag